scripthookvdotnet/scripthookvdotnet/THIRD-PARTY-NOTICES.md

 # Notices
 The following is a list of applicable licensing information for all the third-party material used, in whole or in part, within this software.
+See [COPYRIGHT](COPYRIGHT.md) for copyright notices including portions of source code written by third parties.

 ## InlineIL.Fody
 https://github.com/ltrzesniewski/InlineIL.Fody